ncd23/databases/week-1/create-ec2-server.md

 4) You will now be able to contact your server through your browser.
 Enter the IP for the instance into a browser and confirm that you have the Apache default page...__It works!__.
 The webroot is `/var/www`, and you can modify the index.html file with the nano editor using `sudo nano /var/www/index.html` and making a change, saving, and refreshing your browser.

-5) `apt-get install xorg gnome-core gdm gnome-applets gnome-system-tools gnome-utils ubuntu-artwork compiz-gnome firefox sysv-rc-conf`.
+5) `sudo apt-get install ubuntu-desktop –no-install-recommends`.
 This installs basic desktop GUI support.

+6) `sudo apt-get install indicator-applet-complete indicator-applet`

+7) `sudo apt-get install chromium-browser`

 6) `sudo add-apt-repository ppa:freenx-team`